8 Myths About Addiction You SHOULDN’T Believe

 Consequently, patients in rehab with a dual diagnosis for substance abuse and a mental health condition will receive integrated treatment services designed to promote comprehensive wellness.
 This is the best way for individuals with mental health issues to address their substance abuse problems while learning to cope more constructively with their unique life challenges.

-In many instances those who are in denial about the depth of their addiction will experience significant breakthroughs during treatment, thanks to counselors and peers who are able to help them see the truth.
-Likewise, many highly motivated men and women struggle tremendously to control their substance use even after a productive stint in rehab, in part because they underestimate just how difficult overcoming addiction can be.
+On the other hand, many highly motivated men and women struggle tremendously to control their substance use even after a productive stint in rehab, in part because they underestimate just how difficult overcoming addiction can be.

 It may take a good bit of time and even multiple trips to rehab before an addict or alcoholic is able to maintain sobriety for an indefinite period.
-But each life lesson they learn along the way has value, and while relapse is a setback, it does not cancel out the lasting, positive effects of professional addiction treatment.
+But each life lesson they learn along the way has value.
+While relapse is a setback, it does not cancel out the lasting, positive effects of professional addiction treatment.

-There are no guarantees, but addiction treatment works better than its detractors claim.
+Of course, there are no guarantees.
+But addiction treatment works better than its detractors claim.
 One month-long visit to a residential treatment facility may not be enough to preserve permanent sobriety, but it does increase the chances that an addict or alcoholic will eventually learn to control their self-destructive behavior.